Practical implementation of Toffoli-based qubit rotation: Experimental setup for a tomographic experiment

-For the live runs, in addition to running the circuits directly, error mitigation is also utilized in the form of (separately applied) dynamical decoupling and gate twirling.
-Dynamical decoupling \cite{Viola1999} means adding Pauli gates, whose effect sum to the identity, to prevent qubits from sitting idle for too long: Since we use a ripple-carry comparator, it is indeed the case that most of our ancilla qubits are idle throughout the majority of the execution time.
-Owing to the technical implementation of Qiskit Quantum Processing Units (QPU), this may then help mitigate errors.
-Pauli twirling \cite{Bennett1996} entails adding Pauli gates before and after the gates of a circuit in such a way that the effect of each gate remains the same: The intent here is to transform the (unknown) noise of the channel into Pauli noise, which tends to accumulate slower \cite{Shor1997b}.
-Pauli twirling can be combined with error mitigation techniques specifically aimed at suppressing Pauli noise \cite{Shor1997b}, though we have not done so here.
-Live runs were carried out using the Qiskit QPU ibm\_nazca; simulated runs were carried out using Qiskit's AerSimulator.
+For the live runs, in addition to running the circuits directly, error mitigation is also utilized in the form of (separately applied) dynamical decoupling and Pauli twirling.
+Dynamical decoupling \cite{Viola1999} means adding Pauli gates, whose effect sum to the identity, to prevent qubits from sitting idle for too long.
+Since we use a ripple-carry comparator, it is indeed the case that most of our ancilla qubits are idle throughout most of the execution time.
+Owing to the technical implementation of QISKIT QPUs, this may then help mitigate errors.
+Pauli twirling \cite{Bennett1996} entails adding Pauli gates before and after the gates of a circuit in such a way that the effect of each gate remains the same.
+The intent here is to transform the (unknown) noise of the channel into Pauli noise, which tends to accumulate more slowly \cite{Shor1997b}.
+Pauli twirling can be combined with error mitigation techniques specifically aimed at suppressing Pauli noise \cite{Shor1997b}, although we have not done so here.
+Live runs were performed with the QISKIT QPU \texttt{ibm\_torino}, while simulated runs were performed with QISKIT's AerSimulator.

-While there exists a repeat-until-success version of the single-qubit rotation algorithm in Ref.~\cite{Hindlycke2024a}, we have elected to use a one-shot version: This means number of repetitions is set to $1$.
-We ran the algorithm for number of external ancilla $2 \leq n \leq 8$. $n = 2$ is the lowest possible number of external ancilla and results in the original rotation circuit of Nielsen \& Chuang \cite{Nielsen2010}.
-As for $n = 3$, this yields $k = 6 = 110_2$, which in turn reduces to $k = 4 = 11_2$ and hence $n = 2$; this has been included in the plots as a point of reference.
+While there exists a repeat-until-success version of the single-qubit rotation algorithm in Ref.~\cite{Hindlycke2024a}, we elected to use a one-shot version, meaning that the number of repetitions is set to $1$.
+We ran the algorithm for $2 \leq n \leq 8$ external ancilla, because $n=2$ corresponds to the smallest nontrivial circuit.
+The $n$ reduction at even $k$ will cause some of the data points to coincide; we indicate this in the figure captions.

-As noted in Ref.~\cite{Hindlycke2024a}, for the $T$ gate $n = 8$ yields a good theoretical (noise-less) precision roughly equal to $2.579 \times 10^{-4}$: One would need $n \geq 13$ to get a better result, and so we felt $n = 8$ was a good stopping point.
-All rotation circuits used may be found in Appendix \ref{app:Circuits}.